flyteorg/flyte/rfc/system/0000-exteranl-plugin-service.md

 * One image, and one deployment yaml file.

 Cons:
-* Dependecy conflict between two plugins.
+* Dependency conflict between two plugins.
 * Need to restart the deployment and rebuild the image when we add a new backend plugin to flytekit.

 ### 2. One plugin per deployment

 Pros:
-* We can scale up the specific plugin deployments when the reqeusts increase in some plugins.
+* We can scale up the specific plugin deployments when the requests increase in some plugins.
 * Only need to deploy the plugins that people will use.

 Cons: